On the nature of jets from a main sequence companion at the onset of common envelope evolution

 As I noted in section \ref{sec:DiskToBelt} the negative jet feedback mechanism in CEE reduces the mass accretion rate to be below and even much below the BHL accretion rate (e.g., \citealt{Soker2016Rev, Gricheneretal2021, Hilleletal2022FB, LopezCamaraetal2022}).
 This reduces also the specific angular momentum of the accreted gas $j_{\rm acc}$.
 On the other hand the jets remove mainly gas from the polar directions.
 This gas has a lower specific angular momentum to begin with.
 The removal of gas from the polar directions increases somewhat $j_{\rm acc}$ with respect to an accretion without polar mass removal.
 Overall, I expect that with the launching of jets the specific angular momentum of the accreted gas be smaller than what equation (\ref{eq:jacc}) gives.
 Namely, the effective value of $\eta$ is smaller than $0.25$.
 This in turn implies that the condition for a sub-Keplerian accretion flow, $R_{\rm d2}<R_2$, is met for steeper density gradients, namely higher values of $\beta$, i.e., even for up to $\beta \simeq 10$ (see equation \ref{eq:EtaBeta2}), which is the case in the very outer parts of the giant's envelope.

 Most relevant to the present study are the simulations that \cite{LopezCamaraetal2022} conducted of a main sequence star inside the envelope of a RGB star.
 They find that during a GEE and early in the CEE (the early plunge-in phase) jets might breakout.
 However, jets cannot break out from the envelope when the companion is deep inside the envelope.
-Note that they inject the jets manually and did not follow the formation of the jets by the accretion flow.
-In my study here I suggest a way for such main sequence companions in their simulations to launch jets as they inserted, even when accretion is sub-Keplerian
+Note that they inject the jets manually and do not follow the formation of the jets by the accretion flow.
+In my study here I suggest a way for such main sequence companions in their simulations to launch jets, as \cite{LopezCamaraetal2022} manually inserted in the simulations, even when the accretion flow is sub-Keplerian